 What is sensitive data?

-If your data involves human participants, it may sensitive data, even if no personal identifiers are collected.
+If your data involves human participants, it may be sensitive data, even if no personal identifiers are collected.
 For instance, though the course of participating in an anonymous survey, participants may inadvertently share highly private details which enable their identities to be inferred

 We recommend you consult with the Office of Human Ethics, Biosafety, and Integrity in regards to the sensitivity of your data.